-The study of how nations and other actors make decisions in conflict and crisis is a major field of interdisciplinary social science research, pulling together ideas from political science, artificial intelligence, game theory, network analysis, and many others.
+The study of how nations and other actors make decisions during conflicts is a major field of interdisciplinary social science research, pulling together ideas from political science, artificial intelligence, game theory, network analysis, and many others.
 As the use of big data and artificial intelligence in political science and international relations is a relatively new field, there are many foundational and theoretical questions still open.
 Developing better answers to these questions allows us to understand and predict how conflicts begin and evolve, and how to best prevent them.

-Artificial intelligence and machine learning are widely used to process, predict, and optimize the world.
-Unfortunately, the success of these techniques at studying the latent information found in large data sets causes them to also identify and mimic systemic and cultural biases in the data they are trained on.
-As AI and ML techniques become widely used in the world around us, it is imperative that we understand how racism, sexism, and other forms of bigotry influence our data and our algorithms, and that we develop tools and techniques to prevent artificial intelligence from duplicating the same biases.
+Data science and machine learning techniques are widely used to process, predict, and optimize the world.
+Unfortunately, the success of many of these techniques at studying the latent information found in large data sets causes them to also identify and mimic systemic and cultural biases in the data they are trained on.
+As algorithms become widely used to make socially and politically relevant decisions, it is imperative that we understand how racism, sexism, and other forms of bigotry influence our data and our algorithms and that we develop tools and techniques to prevent algorithms from duplicating those same biases.

 Graph Theory and Social Network Analysis